yoditgirma/flutter_task1/README.md

 # hello_flutter(task3)

-a widgegt tree for the hello_flutter app
+A widget tree for the hello_flutter app

 ```text
 MyApp